35eternal/phasegrid/QUICKSTART.md

 #### Problem: "Sheet not updating"
 **Solutions:**
 - ✅ Verify Google service account has "Editor" access to your sheet
-- ✅ Check GOOGLE_CREDENTIALS secret is the complete JSON (copy everything!)
+- ✅ Check GOOGLE_SA_JSON secret is the complete JSON (copy everything!)
 - ✅ Make sure sheet name is exactly "paper_slips"
 - ✅ Verify columns I and J exist in your sheet